Hello, I’m Siân

 How I nurture my inner giraffe

 At heart, I’m an introvert.
 I love spending time with my family and friends but I also need plenty of time alone – time to reflect, reconnect with myself and to nourish my soul.
-In my ‘me’ time, I love gazing at the ever-changing Norfolk sky, learning about other people’s perspectives on life, walking barefoot on the ground, listening to music, singing with my choirs (and by myself all round the house!) and playing my ukulele.
+In my ‘me’ time, I love going on clifftop walks, swimming in the sea, learning about other people’s perspectives on life, walking barefoot on the ground, listening to music, singing with my choirs (and by myself all round the house!) and playing my ukulele.